Compaya/slate/source/includes/_sms.md

 }
 ```

-> If you set multiple recipients, the delevery report will contain statuses for every message, like so:
+> If you set multiple recipients, the delivery report will contain statuses for every message, like so:

 ```json
 {